-Here’s everything you need to know so you can impress your friends, colleagues and relatives with your extensive API testing knowledge.
+Here’s everything you need to know to become an API testing expert.
+Impress your friends, colleagues, and relatives with your extensive API testing knowledge.

 Application Programming Interfaces

 APIs are defined as the method in which computers (servers and clients) and software applications talk to each other.
 If they don’t work properly, large portions of your website or application won’t work either.
 Many APIs are mission critical for your business and not testing them thoroughly is asking for trouble.

 Planning an API Test

 API testing requires an exhaustive test plan, just like any other type of software testing.
 A good test plan will mirror your specifications and other design documentation.
-Where the specs say that the API should function a specific way or take a specific action, the test plan should include all the ways the user can get the API to do this and that, or fail to do it.
+Where the specs say that the API should function a specific way or take a specific action, the test plan should include all the ways the user can get the API to take that action or fail to do it.

 A basic example is testing the API for logging into a user’s account.
-The design should’ve specified the expected chain of events as well as any error messages that might be displayed.
-At a minimum, the test plan should have one test case with a user logging in correctly, another with a user entering a User Name and Password that don’t match, a third with a User Name that doesn’t exist, and one where the Password includes prohibited special characters.
+The design should specify the expected chain of events, as well as displaying any error messages.
+At a minimum, the test plan should have one test case with a user logging in correctly, another with a user entering a username and password that don’t match, a third with a username that doesn’t exist, and one where the password includes prohibited special characters.

 The API you’re testing should be able to handle any unexpected behavior, so get creative and try to think of every possibility.
-Your end users are often distracted and can make the most unexpected mistakes.
+Distracted end users can make the most unexpected mistakes.
 If you test for them and make sure that your APIs can handle those cases, you’ll minimize production problems – which is the whole point of testing in the first place.